Jesse Rae

-Jesse Rae (born 1951) is a Scottish singer, songwriter and composer from St Boswells in Scotland.
+William Philip Jesse Rae (born 1951) is a Scottish singer, songwriter and composer from St Boswells in Scotland.

 Career

 In the 1970s, Rae moved to the US securing work as a runner at the New York Stock Exchange to fund his stay.
 Through work in Cleveland and Los Angeles studios, he became acquainted with several leading soul and funk artists, including Roger Troutman, Bernie Worrell, Nairobi Sailcat and Michael Hampton from the Parliament and Funkadelic enclave.

 Upon returning to the UK, he was unable to secure a recording contract, despite offering several demos.
 His debut single, "D.E.S.I.R.E.," was eventually released via the Miami-based TK Organisation.

 In 1981, he worked with Worrell as part of the P-Funk offshoot band, Space Cadets, whose sole album was released in the US in that year.
 Rae also spent a brief time with members of Granicus in a band called the Boys.
 Rae can be heard on their album Thieves Liars and Traitors on a cut called "Taste of Love".

 He worked closely with Adrian Sherwood and the Sugarhill Gang, releasing a 10 inch discomix dub.

-Recently, Rae has collaborated with students from Borders College Campus.
+Recently, Rae has collaborated with students from Borders College Campus(Jordan, Callum and Lukas).
 He has reached out to three students to help create him a website to get Brick FM (Funk and Soul of the Scottish Borders Community Radio) out to his African American friends and public.
 Rae is the Scottish Borders and Scotland, Funk Ambassador for The Funk Music Hall of Fame and Exhibition Centre in Dayton, Ohio, US.